Business intelligence: Metadata

 To solve problems with searchability and assessment of data, it is necessary to know something about the content.
 This can be done by adding context through the use of metadata.
 Many systems already capture some metadata (e.g. filename, author, size, etc.), but more useful would be metadata about the actual content – e.g. summaries, topics, people, or companies mentioned.
 Two technologies designed for generating metadata about content are automatic categorization and information extraction.

+Generative AI

+Generative business intelligence is the application of generative AI techniques, such as large language models, in business intelligence.
+This combination facilitates data analysis and enables users to interact with data more intuitively, generating actionable insights through natural language queries.
+Microsoft Copilot was, for example, integrated into the business analytics tool Power BI.

 Applications

 Business intelligence can be applied to the following business purposes: